Mesoscopic Bayesian Inference by Solvable Models: Abstract

 \section{Abstract}

-The rapid advancement of data science and artificial intelligence has influenced physics in numerous ways, including the application of Bayesian inference.
-Our group has proposed Bayesian measurement, a framework that applies Bayesian inference to measurement science and is applicable across various natural sciences.
-This framework enables the determination of posterior probability distributions for system parameters, model selection, and the integration of multiple measurement datasets.
-However, a theoretical framework to address fluctuations in these results due to finite measurement data \(N\) is still needed.
-In this paper, we suggest a mesoscopic theoretical framework for the components of Bayesian measurement—parameter estimation, model selection, and Bayesian integration—within the mesoscopic region where \(N\) is finite.
-We develop a solvable theory for linear regression with Gaussian noise, which is practical for real-world measurements and as an approximation for nonlinear models with large \(N\).
-By utilizing mesoscopic Gaussian and chi-squared distributions, we aim to analytically evaluate the three components of Bayesian measurement.
-Our results offer a novel approach to understanding fluctuations in Bayesian measurement outcomes.
+The rapid advancement of data science and artificial intelligence has affected physics in numerous ways, including the application of Bayesian inference, setting the stage for a revolution in research methodology.
+Our group has proposed Bayesian measurement, a framework that applies Bayesian inference to measurement science with broad applicability across various natural sciences.
+This framework enables the determination of posterior probability distributions of system parameters, model selection, and the integration of multiple measurement datasets.
+However, applying Bayesian measurement to real data analysis requires a more sophisticated approach than traditional statistical methods like Akaike information criterion (AIC) and Bayesian information criterion (BIC), which are designed for an infinite number of measurements \(N\).
+Therefore, in this paper, we propose an analytical theory that explicitly addresses the case where \(N\) is finite in the linear regression model.
+We introduce\( O(1) \) mesoscopic variables for \(N\) observation noises.
+Using this mesoscopic theory, we analyze the three core principles of Bayesian measurement: parameter estimation, model selection, and measurement integration.
+Furthermore, by introducing these mesoscopic variables, we demonstrate that the difference in free energies, critical for both model selection and measurement integration, can be analytically reduced by two mesoscopic variables of \(N\) observation noises.
+This provides a deeper qualitative understanding of model selection and measurement integration and further provides deeper insights into actual measurements for nonlinear models.
+Our framework presents a novel approach to understanding Bayesian measurement results.